 - I introduce the organisation adopting the technology in New Zealand,

 - and describe what happens when you report a missing cat and PiP starts working.

 * indicates a link or explanation at the bottom of the post for technical terms used or links.

-Like any cat lover, I wanted confirmation that this is a genuine tool that will help me, and cat owners like me, find a missing cat.
+I knew there would be questions from my readers which I tried to anticipate when speaking to Nygllhuw Morris, NZCAR* Manager, who I met at a cat show.
+Like any cat lover, I wanted confirmation that this is a genuine tool that will help cat lovers to find a missing cat.
 Can a picture help strangers report a found pet and help it get home?
 I imagined the scene:

-Your cat as ‘convict 99’ with their own mug shot, like our friend Katie from Glogirly?
+Your cat as ‘convict 99’ with their own mug shot, like Katie from Glogirly?

 Katie from Glogirly © IMAGE CREDIT

 PiP technology is real.
 I was reassured to learn that there are no complicated applications or expensive fees involved for owners.
 The technology will assist everyone and the small one-off registration fee covers a cat for life and joining the facial technology revolution is as easy as taking a picture and registering your microchipped pet with the New Zealand Companion Animal Register – NZCAR*

 For our international readers let me take a moment to introduce NZCAR.
 It is their forward thinking that has accelerated the introduction of PiP technology in this country.

 In 2007 NZCAR realised that New Zealand needed its own country database for ‘microchipped companion animal repatriation’.
 Before this, the data was held in off-shore in Australia.
 NZCAR set about establishing a missing pets partnership with New Zealand’s major pet organisations.